 Potential tax efficiency

 Daily portfolio transparency

 Asset class coverage generally limited to U.S. stocks

-Six different structures approved by the SEC
+Six different structures approved by the SEC2

 Although active ST ETFs have a relatively short track record in the U.S. market, asset growth has been strong.
 Trading volumes have also been healthy, and secondary market bid—ask spreads have generally been comparable with the underlying securities held in these portfolios.
-These newer ETFs can help investors further diversify their portfolios and meet their long-term investment goals.
+These newer ETFs may help investors further diversify their portfolios and meet their long-term investment goals.

 What makes the Schwab Ariel ESG ETF different from traditional ETFs?